Costa Rica Entry Requirements – Visas, Shots, & More!

 It ended up being quite the adventure, but about 20 hours after Thomas left I finally made it home to Costa Rica.

-It was probably mildly illegal that I still went to Costa Rica after leaving Ecuador, but shhh, don’t tell anyone that I’m such a rule breaker.
+It was definitely illegal that I still went to Costa Rica after leaving Ecuador, but shhh, don’t tell anyone that I’m such a rule breaker.

 Anyway, the lesson is, don’t be like me.
 If you are traveling anywhere in South America, before visiting Costa Rica, get that Yellow Fever vaccine.
-It will save you a lot of trouble.
+It will save you a lot of trouble and money.

 Just note that the information for entry is always changing and we are not legal experts.
-Definitely, check the Costa Rican government website for updated information before traveling.
+Check the Costa Rican government website for updated information before traveling.

 If you have any questions about entry requirements for Costa Rica please leave them in the comment section below.
 We are always happy to help you out!